QubitPi/Antiqua/README.md

 [there is no settled agreement on a common ancestor of Indo-European and Afroasiatic language families](https://en.wikipedia.org/wiki/Indo-Semitic_languages), the two languages as I've been learning them showed amazing similarities.
 For example, in both Hebrew and Sanskrit, there is no sign/character indicating the vowel __a__[^4][^5].
-It is difficult to convince myself that this is a sheer coincidence! _wilhelm-vocabulary_, thus on Hebrew and Sanskrit, has another project goal - __revealing the missing connection between Indo-European and Afroasiatic families through knowledge graph among the vocabularies of their children languages
+It is difficult to convince myself that this is a sheer coincidence! _Antiqua_, thus on Hebrew and Sanskrit, has another project goal - __revealing the missing connection between Indo-European and Afroasiatic families through knowledge graph among the vocabularies of their children languages